fperez/fernandoperez.org/code/indefero_dreamhost.md

 ```

 Since this script has to hold your SQL password in plain text, make it
-read-execute only for your user, and don\'t use an important password
+read-execute only for your user, and don't use an important password
 there.
 Alternatively, if you want to play it safer, you can take the
 password as an argument and initiate the backup process remotely over
 SSH, from a trusted host.
 For my purposes this is sufficient.